 Since Lyme disease is a bacterial infection, dogs who contract the illness are treated with canine antibiotics.

 Typically, doxycycline is the most common medication choice, though your vet may prescribe another antibiotic in some cases.
-You’ll likely be able to obtain doxycycline from your vet, but you may save a bit of cash by shopping at one of the best online pet pharmacies.
+You’ll likely be able to obtain doxycycline from your vet, but once you have the prescription, you may save a bit of cash by shopping at one of the best online pet pharmacies.

 These antibiotics come in pill form, so they are usually pretty easy to give to your pup.
 Just put the pill in some canned food or cheese, or use any of the other common hacks to get your dog to take his medicine to get the meds down the hatch.
 Repeat treatment may be needed if the infection doesn’t clear.